maurodibert/maurodibert/README.md

 Before Coding as a profession, <b>I was an Opera Singer from the Teatro Colón of Buenos Aires till I accepted the love I have for creation and technology</b> and decided to make a huge career change.
 It took me a lot of Self-taught hours, Russian/German discipline cultivated during my previous career, and studying under the bridge to bring me where I am now: working full time for a Software Factory and every day becoming more passionate about coding.

-If I have to select one thing <b>I can't live without is learning</b>.
+If I have to select one thing <b>I can't live without</b> is <b>learning</b>.
 I love to learn.
 And teach.
 So <b>my focus is to specialize, learn from the best people I can reach, create the things I love, and help others do the same</b>. ❤️
 </p>

 <br/>